HL7/davinci-ra/input/pagecontent/general-guidance.md

 The provider then posts the Task on the payer's system.
 The payer will review and either accept the evidence or reject it.
 The provider can retrieve the completed Task(s) from the payer's system.

-PENDING - need latest diagram
 {% include img-portrait.html img="risk-adjustment-workflow.png" caption = "Figure 2.1-1 The diagram below shows the entire Risk Adjustment Coding Gap workflow.
-This includes the report generation, remediation steps by both the provider and risk adjustment coder and finally the gap resolution by the payer.
+This includes the report generation, query, remediation task steps by both the provider and risk adjustment coder.
 Each of these steps are detailed on separate tabs below this tab" %}

 </div><!-- new-content -->